adolphofigueiredo/ERP-SoftwareDeveloper/README.md

 Repository created to insert the exercises developed during the ERP Software Developer course held at ITS ICT Piemonte.
-In addition to these exercises, I added exercises that I believe will be useful for my development in my knowledge of these programming languages.
+In addition to these exercises, I added exercises that I believe will be useful to develop my knowledge of these programming languages.